awsdocs/amazon-redshift-management-guide/doc_source/enhanced-vpc-enabling-cluster.md

-# Enabling enhanced VPC routing<a name="enhanced-vpc-enabling-cluster"></a>
+# Enhanced VPC routing<a name="enhanced-vpc-enabling-cluster"></a>

-You can enable enhanced VPC routing when you create a cluster, or you can modify an existing cluster to enable enhanced VPC routing\.
+You can turn on enhanced VPC routing when you create or modify a cluster, and when you create or modify a Amazon Redshift Serverless workgroup\.

-To work with enhanced VPC routing, your cluster must meet the following requirements and constraints:
+To work with enhanced VPC routing for a cluster, your cluster must meet the following requirements and constraints:
 + Your cluster must be in a VPC\.

   If you attach an Amazon S3 VPC endpoint, your cluster uses the VPC endpoint only for access to Amazon S3 buckets in the same AWS Region\.
 To access buckets in another AWS Region \(not using the VPC endpoint\) or to access other AWS services, make your cluster publicly accessible or use a [network address translation \(NAT\) gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html)\.
 For more information, see [Creating a cluster in a VPC](getting-started-cluster-in-vpc.md)\.